STAMP-project/botsing-github-app/README.md

 1. githubOAuth2Token: user token to connect to github (alternative to githubUsername and githubUsername)
 1. githubUsername: user used to clone the repository and create the pull request (alternative to githubOAuth2Token)
 1. githubPassword: password of the user (alternative to githubOAuth2Token)
+1. jiraURL: url of the server Jira
+1. jiraUsername: username of Jira user
+1. jiraPassword: Jira password
 1. proxyHost: proxy host, leave blank if you do not use it
 1. proxyPort: proxy port, leave blank if you do not use it